cole-easton/take-home-assessment/documentation.md

   });
 });
 ```
-Moreover, ensure that the encryption was applied to the database, I created a new user after implementing the change.
-I temporily modified `db.utils` so that `npm run db:list-users` also includes the SSN.
+Moreover, to ensure that the encryption was applied to the database, I created a new user after implementing the change.
+I temporarily modified `db.utils` so that `npm run db:list-users` also includes the SSN.
 I then ran this command and checked that the SSN on the new user was uncrypted.
 Since I had already created users with unencrypted SSNs, I then ran `npm run db:encrypt-ssns`, the command I just created, and then reran `npm run db:list-users` to verify that the SSNs were encrypted.
 I then reverted these modifications to `db.utils`.

 ### Ticket VAL-202: Date of Birth Validation
 **Priority:** Critical